 Conversations happen that wouldn’t have happened, precious teaching moments pop up, we hone spiritual disciplines (like patience and endurance), we are forced to trust the Lord more, and we end up in places we never would have gone.

-5. Teach your kiddos to have a high contingency tolerance.
+5. Teach your kids to have a high contingency tolerance.

 A contingency is “something that might possibly happen in the future, usually causing problems or making further plans and arrangements necessary.”
 Does that sound familiar?

-Because of his great trust in the Lord, our friend had no problem moving from plan A all the way to plan D, E, or even F!
-You see, he was a missionary kid in Guatemala and learned from his childhood that interruptions and failed plans were not only an expected part of life, but also precious opportunities to learn to trust the Lord.
+Our great trust in the LORD allows us no problem moving from plan A all the way to plan D, E, or even F because He is to be trusted.
+Failed plans are not only an expected part of life but also precious opportunities to learn to trust the Lord.

-I know I want this kind of trust for my kiddos.
-I can use even small disruptions as a way to teach my children this concept.
+I know I want this kind of trust for my kiddos and can use even small disruptions as a way to teach my children this concept.
 I can teach them to have this high contingency tolerance!
-I can use disruptions as a way to build faith in my kiddos, but I have to be intentional.
+Disruptions can be used as a way to build faith in my kiddos, but I have to be intentional.

 When things don’t go as planned on your homeschool day, it can truly throw you for a loop.